MathieuBesson/session-planner-api/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the [LICENSE](./LICENSE) file for more details.